nathanfletch/robotify/README.md

 Test: 'It should prioritize replacing numbers that contain the digit 3 with "Boop!" over replacing numbers that contain the digit 2 with "Boop!"'
 Expect(robotify("23")).toEqual(["0", "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9", "Beep", "Beep", "Boop!", "Won't you be my neighbor?", "Beep", "Beep", "Beep", "Beep", "Beep", "Beep", "Boop!", "Boop!", "Boop!", "Won't you be my neighbor?"]);

+Test: 'It should return a special message repeating "WHY ARE YOU HURTING ME!?" until the robot dies' Expect(robotify("77")).toEqual(["WHY ARE YOU HURTING ME!?", ... , "WHY ARE YOU HURTING ME!?", "EXPERIENCING TERMINAL FAILURE"]);